VIPriors/vipriors-challenges-toolkit/README.md

 **All challenges**

-Q: Is it allowed to train our model on the validation data?
+Q: Is it allowed to train our model on the validation data?<br />
 A: Yes.

-Q: Is data augmentation allowed?
+Q: Is data augmentation allowed?<br />
 A: Yes, as long as the augmentations are only applied to the provided data.

 **Object detection**

-Q: Can we use the semantic segmentation labels?
+Q: Can we use the semantic segmentation labels?<br />
 A: No.